Totodore/totodore.github.io/content/serde-wrapper.md

 Users could put `#[serde(deserialize_with = "...")]` on binary fields to inject the binary buffer manually during deserialization.
 Unfortunately, Serde does not allow custom deserialization functions to access external state (like the binary buffer queue) in a clean way.
 This would also force the user to think about specifying this.
 And it doesn't solve the other issues such as the support for multiple arguments.

+I wanted to stick with Serde’s ecosystem but needed more control.
+Thankfully serde is incredibly flexible.

 # A custom serializer/deserializer

 Eventually, I decided to write a custom deserializer that wraps `serde_json::Deserializer` — this gave me: